hyperledger/iroha-2-docs/src/guide/advanced/wasm.md

 - The ISI syntax is verbose and ugly.
 - The ISI syntax is not familiar for most programmers.
-- While ISI smart contracts are compact (usually a few bytes), they need to be manually optimised.
+- While simple ISI smart contracts are compact (usually a few bytes), they need different kinds of be manually optimised.

 In the long run, all of these problems are taken care of by using a